BNdiema/Calculator/README.md

 # Portfolio Webpage
-#### A Webpage giving a detailed footprint of, who I am my, Job experience, Education background, aquired skills, Intrests and Hobbies with a track of my projects in Softwear development, {Date of current version
+#### Calculator is an app that enables you to momathematical equestions.
+Developed in 2020.
-Here is a link to my working [portfolio](https://bndiema.github.io/My-portfolio/)
+Here is a link to my working [Calculator](https://bndiema.github.io/My-portfolio/)
 #### By Brian Ndiema}
 ## Description
-This Webpage is used to show case my skills and ability in verious fields, but giving an in depth view in Softwear development.
-It provides a platform to showcase some of my work in coding and sowtwear development.
+This is an app rhat enables you to do mathematical eqestions on, addition, subtraction, divistion and matiplication.
 ## Setup/Installation Requirements
 * Have a web browser installed
 * Accsess to internet connection